 Adverbial of manner tells how something happens or how something is done.

-- The car skidded off the icy road and into the gully.
+- The car skidded off the icy road.

-- The fox moved silently through the bushes and pounced on a duckling.
+- The fox moved silently through the bushes in search of a prey.

 Although adverbials modify verbs, they can take the form of noun phrases (in bold).